Filmmaker | Photographer | Professor

 Sangsun Choi is a documentary filmmaker who specializes in the one-person production style.
 He is interested in discovering the unique meaning behind ordinary life through careful observation and artistic representation.
 Originally from South Korea, he has created numerous documentaries on subjects such as child labor, North Korean defectors, war refugees, people with disabilities, and immigrants.

-Choi has collaborated with various NGOs, including Compassion and the Jiguchon Welfare Foundation, to illuminate the lives of underprivileged people.
-His work has been showcased at film festivals worldwide, including the Atlanta Film Festival, Athens International Film and Video Festival, Big Sky Documentary Film Festival, RiverRun International Film Festival, and the Sebastopol Documentary Film Festival.
-Additionally, he has won the Best of Festival-King Foundation Award at the Broadcast Education Association Festival.
+Choi has collaborated with various nonprofit organizations to illuminate the lives of underprivileged people.
+His work has aired on PBS and received the Gold Award at AEJMC’s Festival of Visual & Interactive Media.
+It has also been showcased at prestigious film festivals, including the Atlanta Film Festival, AmDocs, Athens, Big Sky, Doc Edge, RiverRun, and the Sebastopol Documentary Film Festival.
+Additionally, he is a two-time winner of the Best of Festival–King Foundation Award at the Broadcast Education Association Festival.